 - Know how to use Amazon S3 event notifications to publish events to SQS – here’s a good “How To” article.

-Of course, this is not an exhaustive list of what you need to know, just a selection of tips for what I recommend you add to your training when preparing for the AWS Certified Solutions Architect Associate (SAA-C02) exam.
-To ensure you’re properly prepared, check out the Digital Cloud Training courses mentioned below.
+Consider this list as a selection of tips for what I recommend you include in your preparation for the AWS Certified Solutions Architect Associate (SAA-C02) exam.
+To ensure your exam success, I highly recommend enrolling in the Digital Cloud Training courses mentioned below.

-If you’re looking to pass the AWS Certified Solutions Architect Associate exam, whether you’re taking the SAA-C01 or the SAA-C02, Digital Cloud Training offers training resources that will ensure you’re able to comfortably pass your exam first time.
-Our video courses and practice tests will be entirely updated to ensure we cover everything you need to know for the SAA-C02 exam well before it’s released.
+If you’re looking to pass the AWS Certified Solutions Architect Associate exam (SAA-C02), Digital Cloud Training offers training resources that will ensure you’re able to comfortably pass your exam the first time.
+Our video courses and practice tests cover everything you need to know for the SAA-C02 exam.
 Check out the following courses:

-- AWS Certified Solutions Architect Associate Hands-On Course – this course takes you right from creating your first AWS Free Tier account through to building complex architectures on AWS.
-It’s all hands-on with over 20 hours of guided practical exercises.
-This is the ultimate video course to not only pass the exam but develop a strong experience-based skillset.
+- AWS Certified Solutions Architect Associate Hands-On Course This course takes you right from creating your first AWS Free Tier account through to building complex architectures on AWS.
+With over 22 hours of theory lectures and guided practical exercises, this is the ultimate video course to not only pass the exam but develop a strong experience-based skillset.

-- AWS Certified Solutions Architect Associate Practice Exams – this course contains over 500 up-to-date practice questions that reflect the style and difficulty of the real AWS exam.
-After going through these questions a couple of times, you’ll feel confident when taking the real test.
+- AWS Certified Solutions Architect Associate Practice Exams This course contains over 500 up-to-date practice questions that reflect the style and difficulty of the real AWS exam.
+After going through these questions a couple of times, you’ll be in the best position to ace your AWS exam.

-Also, check out the FREE high-quality AWS Certified Solutions Architect Associate Training Notes on our website here.
+Also, check out the FREE AWS Certified Solutions Architect Associate Training Notes.
 Browsing these free training resources will save you lots of time on the AWS website.
 This exam-specific set of cheat sheets will help you get straight to the facts you need to know for your AWS exam.